Industrial (album)

-Industrial is the debut album by the band Pitchshifter.
+Industrial is the debut album by the British industrial metal band Pitch Shifter.
 It was released in 1991 on Peaceville Records.
 It is the only Pitchshifter album featuring Mark Clayden on lead vocals.
 After Industrial was released, the band released a single "Death Industrial" with two new tracks that would later be released on Submit.

 Background

 According to bassist and singer Mark Clayden the band "made the first album for £500 in a week in a shithole studio in Leeds."
 The album cover is a shot of Frank Booth's death in the film Blue Velvet.
 The deluxe edition of the album The Industrialist by American industrial metal band Fear Factory contains a cover of "Landfill".